kevinheavey/solana-bankrun/README.md

   the System Program, the SPL token programs and the SPL memo program.

-## Getting Started

-### Installation:
+## Installation:

 ```
 yarn add solana-bankrun
 ```

+## Contributing

-If you want to contribute, make sure you have Yarn and the Rust toolchain installed.
+Make sure you have Yarn and the Rust toolchain installed.

 Then run `yarn` to install deps, run `yarn build` to build the binary and `yarn test` to run the tests.